Rob2729/NodeJS_MongoDB_Express_CompleteBootCamp/README.md

 This bootcamp is to help build up knowledge and skills within the following areas: NodeJS, MongoDB and Express.

+## EXPRESS

+Express is a routing and middleware web framework that has minimum functionality of it's own.

+<i>Middleware</i> functions are functions that have access to the request object (req), the response(res), and the next middlewasre function in the application's request-response cycle.

 ## Useful Links

 1. https://github.com/jonasschmedtmann/complete-node-bootcamp